15 Bio-optical Conditions

 Cockburn Sound

-Figure 16.3-i.
+Figure 15.3-i.
 Comparison of observed and simulated light extinction coefficient (\(K_d,\: /m\)), within Cockburn Sound.

 Owen Anchorage

-Figure 16.3-ii.
+Figure 15.3-ii.
 Comparison of observed and simulated light extinction coefficient (\(K_d,\: /m\)), within Owen Anchorage.

 15.3.2 CS86 \(K_d\) logger analysis

-Light attenuation coefficients (Kd) were calculated from dual MS9 optical logger deployments at the CS86 mooring site.
-Two loggers positioned at 0.5 m and 1.5 m above the seafloor (1 m vertical separation) measured downwelling irradiance across PAR and nine spectral wavelengths (410-700 nm).
-Kd values were derived using the Beer-Lambert Law: Kd = -ln(I_deep/I_shallow)/Δz.
-Raw logger data were interpolated to 20-minute time resolution.
-Quality control included filtering for daytime conditions (surface PAR ≥ 50 μmol/m²/s) and realistic Kd values (0-0.5 m⁻¹ for most deployments; 0-0.9 m⁻¹ for high-turbidity periods).
+In addition to the profiling-derived data shown above, the DWER mooring program includes a dedicated sensor array at the CS86 site for direct, high-frequency measurement of \(K_d\).
+Two MS9 optical loggers are positioned at 0.5 m and 1.5 m above the seafloor (1 m vertical separation), measuring downwelling irradiance across PAR and nine spectral wavelengths (410–700 nm). \(K_d\) values are derived using the Beer-Lambert relationship: \(K_d = -\ln(I_{deep}/I_{shallow})/\Delta z\).
+Raw logger data were interpolated to 20-minute resolution, and quality control included filtering for daytime conditions (surface PAR \(\geq\) 50 \(\mu\)mol/m\(^2\)/s) and realistic \(K_d\) values (0–0.5 m\(^{-1}\) for most deployments; 0–0.9 m\(^{-1}\) for high-turbidity periods).
 Five trustworthy deployments spanning 167 days between August 2023 and January 2025 yielded 1,809 hourly records.
+The results for each deployment are shown in Figure 15.4.

 Early Spring (2023)

-Figure 16.4-i.
+Figure 15.4-i.
 Summary of observed light extinction coefficient (\(K_d,\: /m\)) for PAR computed from the raw CS86 dual-light loggers, for a deployment in early Spring 2023.

 Late Spring

-Figure 16.4-ii.
+Figure 15.4-ii.
 Summary of observed light extinction coefficient (\(K_d,\: /m\)) for PAR computed from the raw CS86 dual-light loggers, for a deployment in late Spring 2023.

 Early Winter